come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

-Finding security vulnerabilities on this futuristic cypherpunk environment is super challenging and fun; but I think that security actually starts in a pretty boring and traditional place, full of the wisdom that our elders have collected through millennia of developing software in community.
+Finding security vulnerabilities on this futuristic cypherpunk environment is super challenging and fun; but I think that security actually starts in a pretty boring and traditional place, full of the wisdom that our Standing on their shoulders, I now collected through millennia of developing software in community.
 So here I want to share our checklist for boring quality things that your next awesome project should consider before handing it over for an external audit.